 Tanner’s Toil – A small inn, normally used by other guild tanners visiting the city.
 While not expensive, it’s usually exclusive to those in the leather trade and prefers their business first.

-Greenleaf Inn – One of several Elven owned establishments, this inn serves the farmers and visiting grocers of other villages.
-It is modest and quite affordable, but doesn’t serve an evening meal.
+Greenleaf Inn – One of the several Elven owned establishments, this inn serves the farmers and visiting grocers of other villages.
+It is modest and quite affordable but doesn’t serve an evening meal.

 The Brown Badger – Formerly just “The Badger” this Gnomish pub has recently been licensed to take in night visitors.
 It has four newly refurbished rooms and two rooms specifically proportioned to Gnomes.